balena-io/docs/pages/reference/base-images/base-images.md

 On container start up, the [entry.sh][entry-sh-link] script first checks if the `UDEV` flag is set to `true` or `false`.
 In the case where it is `false`, the `CMD` is then executed.
 In the case it is `true` (or `1`), the entry.sh will check if the container is running privileged, if it is, it will mount `/dev` to a devtmpfs and then start `udevd`.
 In the case the container is an unprivileged container, no mount will be performed and `udevd` will be started (although it won't be very much use without the privilege).

 At the end of a container's lifecycle, when a request to container restart, reboot or shutdown is sent to the supervisor, the [balenaEngine](https://www.balena.io/engine/) will send a `SIGTERM` (signal 15) to the containers, and 10 seconds later it will issue a `SIGKILL` if the container is still running.
+This timeout can also be configured via the [stop_grace_period](https://docs.docker.com/compose/compose-file/compose-file-v2/#stop_grace_period) in your docker-compose.yml.

 ## Working with Dynamically Plugged Devices